 Tan A. Ince, MD, PhD

 Dr. Ince received his PhD in Pharmacology from Cornell and completed clinical training at Massachusetts General Hospital, Brigham and Women's Hospital, and Harvard Medical School.
 Dr. Ince was a visiting clinical scientist at Massachusetts Institute of Technology, 2000-2007, where he developed a new cell culture nutrient medium that is now widely used to grow human breast and ovary cells.
-In 2010, he was recruited to the Braman Family Breast Cancer Institute at the University of Miami Miller School of Medicine.
+He is currently Chief of Pathology at New York-Presbyterian Brooklyn Methodist Hospital and a professor of pathology at Weill Cornell Medicine.

 Dr. Ince's research focuses on the role of normal cell-of-origin in determining tumor phenotype and development of culture systems for in vitro culture of primary human tissues and tumors.
 The use of normal cell types as a reference to classify tumors, however, has not been widely emulated in solid tumors, partly due to a more limited understanding of epithelial cell differentiation.
 Dr. Ince used a new and innovative multiplexed immunofluorescence technology to monitor multiple markers simultaneously in the very same cells.
 Based on the study, Dr. Ince and colleagues described eleven new normal breast subtypes and showed that each human tumor is similar to one of these normal cell types.
 These results led to new normal cell type-based classification of breast cancers that has important implications for understanding breast cancer prognostics and how breast cancer is treated.
 In brief, the results of this study indicate that breast tumors arising from different normal cells have significantly different clinical outcomes and drug response and should be classified and treated differently.

 When you give to BCRF, you're funding critical hours in the lab.
 More time for research means longer, healthier lives for the ones we love.